14.42 Environmental Policy and Economics (MIT)

 ESD.933 Technology Policy Negotiations and Dispute Resolution (MIT)

 Technology Policy Negotiations and its prequel, ESD.932, Technology Policy Organizations, form a sequence on Organizational Processes in Technology Policy.
 This course provides a core framework for an interest-based approach to negotiations, along with a systems approach to dispute resolution in organizations.
 Core interactive skills are developed, including communication skills, negotiating over the "rules of game," and cross-cultural negotiations.
-Key assignments center on ethical debates
+Key assignments center on ethic

 14.41 Public Economics (MIT)